 It has left a distinct mark on the sound of Rock’n’Roll.
 It’s the sound of Malcolm Young, Brian Setzer, Billy Duffy and plenty more.
 That unmistakable ‘Clank’ on the attack of the note is the essence of the FilterTron.

-I started playing guitar because of the sound of A FilterTron.
+I started playing guitar because of the sound of a Gretsch FilterTron.
 Listen to Malcolm Young on the intro to “Jailbreak” – that’s what I’m talking about. https://www.youtube.com/watch?v=HRo2m6RYJpI

-But you don’t only find FilterTrons in Gretches, there’s the rather cool Fender Cabronita Telecaster.
+But you don’t only find FilterTrons in Gretches, there’s the rather cool Fender Cabronita Telecaster for instance.

 So how does it make that distinctive sound?
 What makes it so different from a PAF?